 Bio content provided by individual

-Lenore Marks is originally from NYC, but grew up living in Germany, Switzerland, England and Spain.
+Lenore Marks (she/her) is originally from NYC, but grew up living in Germany, Switzerland, England and Spain.
 Initially a gymnast she discovered her love of dance after a friend suggested she try a jazz class, and she hasn’t looked back since!
 Lenore is a certified Active Isolated Flexibility teacher and has been teaching this technique for over 10 years.
-She started her training under Michele Assaf at Broadway Dance Center, and received her certification from Jim and Phil Wharton at W...read more
+She started her training under Michele Assaf at Broadway Dance Center, and received her certification fro...read more

 The class starts with unlocking the hip and torso area, and then progresses through the legs and feet before moving to the upper body.
 Each exercise is explained in detail, and muscle groups are worked in sequence.
 Active Isolated Flexibility is appropriate for everyone from professional level dancers to beginners, and non-dancers are very much welcome!
 Because each student is focusing solely on their own range of motion, this class is also suitable for people working with injuries and other limitations.